Facebook-sponsored research criticizes Apple and iOS

 The investigation is a huge indictment of Apple's iOS 14 updates, and an extensive condemnation of the company's policy.
 In addition to a short footnote on the first page that states:

-“Huber C. Hurst Eminent Scholar Chair in Law and Professor, University of Florida Levin College of Law and Piramal Associate Professor of Business Administration, HBS.
-We are grateful for the support of Facebook, Inc. in funding this research.
-The opinions expressed here are exclusively ours ".
+"Huber C. Hurst Eminent Scholar Chair in Law and Professor, of Florida Levin College of Law and Piramal Associate Professor of Business Administration, HBS.
+We gratefully acknowledge the support of Facebook, Inc. in funding this research.
+The opinions expressed here are exclusively ours."

-Facebook, of course, agrees and criticizes Apple's policy, claiming it affects small businesses and advertising revenue, according to the survey.
-According to research that posted by iMore in April, only 2% of iOS users intend to allow apps to monitor them now that the new feature is available, suggesting that the vast majority of users would prefer to have more control over their privacy.
+Facebook, of course, agrees and criticizes Apple's policy, claiming that it affects small businesses and advertising revenue, as the survey also mentions.
+According to the research that posted by iMore in April, only 2% of iOS users intend to allow apps to monitor them now that the new feature is available, suggesting that the vast majority of users would prefer to have more control over their privacy.

 iGuRu.gr The Best Technology Site in Greecefgns